-Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3
+Duration of SEE 3 Hours

+SEE 60 Marks

+CIE 40 Marks

 - 1. To Understand the basic concepts of the Spring Framework - 2.
 To provide basic knowledge of Web Application Development with Spring Boot and Restful APIs - 3.
 To explore data access with Spring's DAO Module - 4.
-To acquire Knowledge of Spring transaction management

-5. To study Spring's unit testing framework and Introduce Spring Security with Rest API
+To acquire Knowledge of Spring transaction management - 5.
+To study Spring's unit testing framework and Introduce Spring Security with Rest API